planetretro/p3wifi-drive-n/readme.md

 cat"n:"
 ```

 and see the contents of the drive.

-Once that works, you can now copy / load files from drive N to whatever you want.
+Once that works, you can now copy / load files from drive N to whatever you want on the Spectrum.

 ## Building the client